Trip Overview

 05 April - Day 01: Arrival Kathmandu airport (1,350m.), meet our staff then transfer to Hotel.

-07 April - Day 03: Official work and briefing at Ministry of Tourism.
+07 April - Day 03: Official work for expedition and briefing at Ministry of Tourism.

 08 April - Day 04: Fly to Bhadrapur (91m.) then drive to Ilam Bazar (1206m.).
 O/N at Lodge.